Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Introduction

-Multiple Choice Learning (MCL) \cite{guzman2012multiple, lee2016stochastic} has emerged as a paradigm for addressing ambiguous tasks.
+Multiple Choice Learning (MCL) \citep{guzman2012multiple, lee2016stochastic} has emerged as a paradigm for addressing ambiguous tasks.
 It generally consists of a network with a shared backbone and multiple output heads.
 During training, it utilizes the winner-takes-all loss for adaptively updating the head that performs the best for each example.
-This is a competitive training scheme that specializes each model to subsets of the conditional output distribution \cite{rupprecht2017learning, letzelter2024winner}.
-In this paper, we propose incorporating this idea for language model finetuning, leveraging multiple Low-Rank Adapters \cite{hu2022lora} instead of multiple heads, which may be impractical due to computation requirements and architectural constraints.
+This is a competitive training scheme that specializes each model to subsets of the conditional output distribution \citep{rupprecht2017learning}.
+In this paper, we propose incorporating this idea for language model fine-tuning, leveraging multiple Low-Rank Adapters \citep{hu2022lora} instead of multiple heads, which may be impractical due to computational requirements and architectural constraints.
 Our method natively generates diverse and plausible sequences in a single forward pass, aiming to best approximate the conditional output distribution.
+Our main contributions are as follows.